Jamshedpur: Religion and ethnicity

-Migration

-Migration is a major reason behind Jamshedpur's increase in population and it being multicultural.
-When Jamshedpur was established, many people from Bihar, especially Muslims, migrated to the city for employment and later settled down there.
-In Jamshedpur many Muslims are from Bihari cities such as Bhagalpur, Darbhanga and Patna.
-Many Tamil and Kannadigas also settle in the city.
-Many other cities such as Dhanbad, Ranchi and Bokaro, which are in Jharkhand, are also filled with many migrants for jobs.
-While many other local people are also living in Jamshedpur, including Muslims, many Sikhs have also settled in the city.
-Many Punjabi Refugees are also present in the city at Punjabi Refugee Colony in Golmuri.
+Hindus form the majority religion in Jamshedpur while Muslims, Sikhs, and Christians form a significant minority.
+Muslims forms 6.95% of the population in Jamshedpur proper, but the western suburbs of Mango, Jugsalai and Kopali have significant Muslim populations.
+Majority of the Muslims in Jamshedpur are Sunnis, while a significant minority of Shia Muslims are found.
+There are around 134 mosques in the city.
+Central Jama Masjid in Sakchi is the largest mosque.

+Sikhs forms 4.1% of the city's population.
+Many Sikhs migrated to Jamshedpur after partition of India and then the 1984 anti-Sikh riots.
+A refugee colony with dozens of Sikh households is in Golmuri.
+There are 33 gurudwaras in Jamshedpur.
+Tribals constitute around 7% of the population, and live in Birsanagar, a very large area covering a major part of Jamshedpur, most of whom are followers of indigenous religions such as Sarna or Christians.

 Economy

 The largest industry in Jamshedpur is that of Tata Steel.
 It is situated in the centre of the city and occupies approximately 1/5 of the entire city area.
-It acts as a pivotal center for the industries of the city of Jamshedpur with a large number of them having direct or indirect linkages with it.
+It acts as a pivotal centre for the industries of the city of Jamshedpur with a large number of them having direct or indirect linkages with it.
 Tata Motors is the second major industry.
 It is spread over an area of 822 acre in the eastern side of the city.
 It manufactures Medium and Heavy commercial vehicles and the main components.
 The company also has its own township commonly known as Telco.

 Nuvoco Vistas Corp.
 Ltd is a cement plant located in Jojobera, Jamshedpur.
 It is Asia's largest Cement Grinding Unit.

 There is a varied and powerful industrial base in the Adityapur Industrial Area.
 Jamshedpur is regarded as the industrial capital of Jharkhand.

-Arts and Culture
+Arts and culture

 Cinema

-Jamshedpur has influence on Hindi, and Bengali.
+Jamshedpur has influence on Santali, Hindi, Bhojpuri, Odia and Bengali films.
 Many films have been shot and based in the city and it is also sometimes called "Mini Mumbai" because of a great cinema culture and producing many film and television artists.
-Ritwik Ghatak's Subarnarekha, a 1962 Bengali film and Satyakam, a 1969 Hindi film starring Dharmendra and Sharmila Tagore were shot in Ghatsila area.
-Years after, film Udaan was shot and based in the city which also got screened in Cannes Film Festival.
-Bubble Gum film was based in the city and portions of M.S.Dhoni: The Untold Story were also shot in Jamshedpur.
-Buddhadeb Dasgupta's Bengali film, Urojohaj was also shot in outskirts of city.
-The movie Dil Bechara, starring Sushant Singh Rajput and John Abraham's directorial Banana were also shot in the city.
-Many entertainers are also from this city such as Priyanka Chopra, R. Madhavan and Imtiaz Ali.
+Ritwik Ghatak's Subarnarekha (1962) and Dharmendra and Sharmila Tagore-starrer Satyakam (1969) were shot in Ghatsila area and Buddhadeb Dasgupta's Bengali film, Urojohaj (2020) was also shot in outskirts of city.
+Films such as Udaan (2010), Bubble Gum (2011) and M.S Dhoni: The Untold Story (2016) were based and shot in the city and Udaan was screened in Cannes Film Festival.
+The movie Dil Bechara (2020), starring Sushant Singh Rajput and John Abraham's directorial Banana were also shot in the city.

 Government

-The civic administration of the city is under Greater Jamshedpur Metropolitan Region, Govt of Jharkhand.

-The major urban local bodies are:
+The major urban local bodies are in Jamshedpur city: